mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 docker run -it --rm -e MLM_LICENSE_FILE=27000@12.123.12.123 mathworks/matlab
 ```

 You can specify the license server you want the container to acquire licenses from by passing an environment variable with the -e option when you launch a container.
 This will set up an environment variable within the container.
 MATLAB conveniently looks for MLM_LICENSE_FILE when starting and will use it for the licensing.
-You'll need to replace my obviously face IP address (12.123.12.123) with you're own server's address.
+You'll need to replace my obviously fake IP address (12.123.12.123) with your own server's address.
 Your admin should be able to help you out if you don't have know what it is.

 We're off to a good start but MATLAB is much more interesting if you can access the Desktop.
 Let's see how we do that next.

 ## Running MATLAB Desktop in a container

-The image provides a convient option to run in [VNC](http://www.remoteaccess.org/what-is-a-vnc/) mode.
-This will let you connect either a browser or a VNC client to access the desktop.
+The mathworks/matlab image provides a convient option to run in [VNC](http://www.remoteaccess.org/what-is-a-vnc/) mode.
+This will let you connect using either a browser or a VNC client to access the desktop.
 We can access those with docker run command.

 ### Launching with VNC mode
 ```bash